Fried Oyster Mushrooms

 Yes!
 I get this question a lot and I’m so glad the answer is “yes!”
 The texture will look slightly different but the crunch you’re looking for will still be there.

-How Else Can I Enjoy Fried Oyster Mushrooms?
+How Else Can I Use Oyster Mushrooms?

 I love this recipe because it can be really versatile!
 These fried oyster mushrooms can be used as the filling for a po’boy, you can keep the mushroom pieces large and use it to make a fried “chicken” sandwich, a substitute for chicken nuggets or simply enjoy them alone as an appetizer.
-Pair them with your favorite dipping sauces and you’re all set.
-PREPARE TO BE ADDICTED!!

 Fried Oyster Mushrooms with brown hand dipping